FerrucciS/Free-to-Paid-Conversion-Rate/README.md

 - What is the average time (days) between a student registering to the website and watching their first educational video.
 - What is the average time (days) between a student watching their first video and purchasing a subscription.

-I also posed the additional questions of:
-- How many students who register to the website watch an educational video on the site?

 ## Data Source